Surgery and anesthesia · Monitoring protocol

 Emergency surgeries

-Our team is ready to stabilize your pet and perform emergency surgery.
-For cases requiring intensive multi-day monitoring, we handle stabilization and surgery, then coordinate transfer to a 24/7 specialized center.
+Our team is ready to stabilize your pet and operate urgently.
+For cases that need intensive multi-day monitoring, we handle stabilization and surgery, then coordinate transfer to a 24/7 specialized centre.

 Rapid stabilization